Sesame's Treet: Critical reception

-Larry Flick from Billboard wrote, "Theme from classic kiddie TV show is the hook on which this contagious pop/techno jam hangs.
+Larry Flick from Billboard magazine wrote, "Theme from classic kiddie TV show is the hook on which this contagious pop/techno jam hangs.
 The contrast between rigid synth riffs and the bouncy melody are jolting good fun.
 "Hardcore" mix of the track was a fave among rave jocks on Belgian import a while back, and lighter, less-confrontational remix is custom-made for crossover and top 40 radio's increasing interest in techno.
 Could be the novelty smash of the year".
 Marisa Fox from Entertainment Weekly commented, "Thanks to sheer novelty value, this trio's hyper, adolescent rave version of the Sesame Street theme song skyrocketed to No. 2 on the U.K. pop charts.
 Over the course of Sesame's Treet, though, Smart E's seems a little behind the times, dishing out a few inspired dance flavors but mostly repetitious break beats."

 Music video

 The music video for the song displayed an A-Z of the rave scene as follows (in the following order):